 Many branches have non-military chaplain programs in local institutions (prisons, hospitals, etc.).
 This is called institutional work.
 The Mother Church has an Institutional Committee Liaison who works with individuals and branches in the United States who have questions about institutional work.
 This Liaison, Toni Gaspard, can be reached at email@example.com.

-Please click here for information about the distinctions between military and non-military chaplains as well as for how to become a non-military chaplain in your local community.
+Below we offer more information about the distinctions between military and non-military chaplains as well as for how to become a non-military chaplain in your local community.

 In most cases, chaplain is a term reserved for ordained clergy; however most institutions rely on lay ministers who are not ordained.
 Paid full-time professional chaplains who have to have the Seminary graduate studies and the ordination or endorsement of their national church headquarters normally fill a supervisory position to organize and run expanded ministry opportunities in institutions.
 They require additional in-house training for volunteer workers that many churches provide.
-These differ greatly among individual institutions, and there is little commonality in states or even regions.

 The Mother Church only provides endorsements for our military chaplains and Seminary students for their military Reserve commissioning packets.
 The institutional lay workers in our branch churches or societies are usually given a letter from their branch or State Institutional Committee verifying their appointment to represent their branch.
 The letter includes information such as they’re members in good standing and of sound moral character.
 Some institutions require training provided by the paid professional chaplains that supervise the services, etc., at those institutions.
+For contact information for State Institutional Committees supported by local branch churches, please see here.

 For a Christian Science Minister to Armed Forces Installations near them, the military chaplains on Post need some sort of appointment and “bona fides” for access to the military installation or Post and service members.
 The same sort of letter from the branch church or society they represent is appropriate.
 These are usually signed by the Clerk of the Church or the current Board Chairperson.